Desalination by country: South Africa

+In September 2024, the City of Cape Town announced plans to build a major desalination plant to supplement 11% of the City of Cape Town's water supply by 2030.
+Cape Town is South Africa's second-largest city by population (at around 5 million residents as of 2025).

+As part of the city's New Water Program, the desalination plant will be situated in the light industrial suburb of Paarden Eiland, and will produce between 50 million and 70 million liters of water per day.
+The plant will form part of the Program's broader efforts to bolster water security across the metro.
+The New Water Program aims to add 300 million liters of water per day to Cape Town's supply, via a 10-year, R120 billion infrastructure investment.

 Sweden

 While mainland Sweden is able to depend on long rivers, many thousands of lakes and groundwater, the sunny and dry nature of the Baltic Sea archipelago has led to a deficit of water on the island of Gotland.
 The island has two desalination plants for brackish water from the Baltic Sea, one built 2016 in Herrvik with a capacity to produce 480 m^{3}/day, and another one with a capacity of 7 500 m^{3}/day in Kvarnåkershamn.

 Taiwan

 In February 2021 a desalination plant with a daily capacity of 13000 tons was built as an answer to a water emergency.
 The plant supposed to support semiconductor production in greater Hscinchu area from Nanliao.

 Trinidad and Tobago

 The Republic of Trinidad and Tobago uses desalination to open up more of the island's water supply for drinking purposes.
 The country's desalination plant, opened in March 2003, is considered to be the first of its kind.
 It was the largest desalination facility in the Americas, and it processes 28800000 usgal of water a day at the price of $2.67 per 1000 usgal.

 This plant will be located at Trinidad's Point Lisas Industrial Estate, a park of more than 12 companies in various manufacturing and processing functions, and it will allow for easy access to water for both factories and residents in the country.